 Tickets bought online are true e tickets, visitors from overseas can pay by credit card and have their tickets delivered by email in a couple of minutes.
 On National Express, a return ticket can be not much more than a single ticket at standard fare rates.

 The London Terminus is at Victoria Coach Station.
 Formally the baggage allowance that goes into the hold is 2 cases, neither of which should be heavier than 20kg.
 Drivers load the bags and they are not weighed, most drivers are very flexible as long as you are not taking obvious advantage.

-A very economical way to spend 2 days in Bath is to take a tour that also stops at Stonehenge for an hour on the way to Bath on the outward leg.
+A very economical way to spend 2 days in Bath is to take a regular day tour that also stops at Stonehenge for an hour on the way to Bath on the outward leg.

 By taking this day tour from London below, you can leave the tour at Bath and get the train/coach back to London one or two days later, finding your own accommodation and train ticket back to London.